DatLycan/Unity-DependencyInjection/README.md

 ### Installing

 1. Install the [Git Dependency Resolver](https://github.com/mob-sakai/GitDependencyResolverForUnity).
-2. Import it in Unity with the Unity Package Manager using this URL:
+2. Import it in Unity with the Unity Package Manager using this URL:<br>
 ``https://github.com/DatLycan/Unity-DependencyInjection.git``

 ## 🎈 Usage <a name="usage"></a>